JoaoPauloAires/potential-conflict-identifier/README.md

-# potential-conflict-identifier
+# Potential Conflict Identifier

-Repository containing the code and corpus of the potential conflict identifier.
+Repository containing the code and corpus used in the potential conflict identifier.